 - “I am constantly amazed by the number of people who just decorate a room the way they fancy.”

 We’re always on the look out for more slow interiors books to add to our list.
 Have we missed your favourite?
 We’d love to hear your recommendations.
-For more ideas, try our list of slow living magazines and slow design principles.
+For more ideas, try our list of slow living magazines, slow living books and guide to slow design principles.

 - Japandi: the meeting of Scandinavian minimalism and Japanese design